-Chinatown is a small neighborhood east of downtown Washington DC.
-It is known for its annual Chinese New Year Parade which features the traditional Chinese Dragon Dance, Kung Fu demonstrations, and live music.
+Chinatown is a small neighborhood east of downtown DC.
+It is known for its annual "Chinese New Year Parade" which features the traditional Chinese Dragon Dance, Kung Fu demonstrations, and live music.

 When you arrive to Chinatown, the first thing that you will notice is the Friendship Arch, a traditional Chinese gate at the intersection of H and 7th Streets.
-Designed by local architect Alfed H. Liu in 1986, the Friendship Arch celebrates the friendship between the cities of Washington DC and Beijing.
+Designed by local architect Alfred H. Liu in 1986, the Friendship Arch celebrates the friendship between the cities of Washington DC and Beijing.
 At night, the lights and scene have transformed the neighborhood into a mini Times Square.
 Smaller than New York's Chinatown, DC's version is easily walked in 10 minutes.

-Average rent for a studio/efficiency apartment: $1600 and up.
+Average rent for a studio/efficiency apartment: $2400 and up.

-Average rent for a 1-bedroom apartment: $1800 and up.
+Average rent for a 1-bedroom apartment: $2800 and up.

 Nightlife & Restaurants

-In the recent years, Chinatown has become the epicenter of DC nightlife.
-Upscale restaurants, popular stores, and a deluxe movie theater make Chinatown the place to be on Friday and Saturday nights.
+In recent years, Chinatown has become the epicenter of DC nightlife.
+Upscale restaurants, popular retail stores, and a deluxe movie theater make Chinatown the place to be on Friday and Saturday nights.
 Although the neighborhood still has Asian-owned shops and restaurants, Chinatown has become very Americanized and it has lost most of its ethnic identity.
 Chinatown Express is popular for its window display of a chef kneading and shaping fresh dough into soup dumplings and noodles.

 China Boy provides great crepes made of roasted meat between thick sheets of rice.
 For a sweet happy hour deal, Wok n' Roll serves sushi and beers on Monday-Friday from 5 pm to 8 pm.
 If you want Thai Food, eat at Kanlaya.
 Also, Tony Cheng Restaurant has a great dim sum menu, the offerings here are so comprehensive that mostly everyone can find something great to eat.